Create a Website Account - Manage notification subscriptions, save form progress and more.

 You must apply for the appropriate permit in the Office of Planning & Sustainability by following these instructions.

 Application deadline is generally 30 days prior to the public hearing.
 Staff will not schedule a public hearing, however, until an application is complete with all the needed information so the application can potentially be acted on the same night.
-(Planning Board, Zoning Board, and the Conservation Commission generally meet second and fourth Thursdays, Central Business Architecture first Tuesdays, and other boards as needed.)
+The Planning Board, Zoning Board of Appeals, and the Conservation Commission generally meet second and fourth Thursdays.
+The Central Business Architecture Committee meets the first Tuesdays, and other boards as needed.

 It is strongly urged that all applicants check with appropriate city staff before filing an application to ensure that all information and materials required to address the project are submitted with the application.